Saenil/FlagService/README.md

 - [x] Parameters controll - secure the scope of pointers in `services_execute` method
 - [ ] If possible, remove requirenment for FlagService pointer from it's methods
 - [ ] ...
 (I don't know right now, but for sure I'll figure out something)
-- [ ] Re-write everything and make it simpler and more intuitive
+- [ ] Re-write everything, make it simpler and more intuitive(and for f*ck sake remember that this is FUNCTIONAL PROGRAMMING)
 - [ ] Refactoring
 - [ ] Compile and pack it into library